Battery Backup Operation

 Is it possible to off-grid with battery energy storage?
 Installing a solar-plus-storage system at your home is a great way to take control of your electricity bill, but it doesn’t mean that you’re completely disconnected from your utility.
 Going “off the grid” with solar batteries is actually a more expensive and complicated proposition than you might think.
 Home batteries that are sized for the best economics and bill savings may only have enough capacity and power to serve essential appliances during an emergency.
 That being said, larger battery systems could serve as temporary backup when the grid goes down and even charge from your solar panels to provide power during extended outages.

 As mentioned earlier, even though a home’s power draw may be within a battery system’s power limit at most times of the day, this limit may be exceeded for short periods when there is an overlap of power draw from multiple appliances at the same time.
-For example when an electric water heater and electric oven or air conditioner are on at the same time.
-During backup power operation, the grid is no longer available if the homes power draw momentarily exceeds the solar panels and battery power output causing the system to shut down to protect itself requiring homeowner intervention.
+During a solar power backup battery operation, the Hawaii grid is no longer available if the home's power draw exceeds the solar panels and battery power output.
+This causes the system to shut down to protect itself, requiring homeowner intervention.